 Solo!!!
 Here are links to my blogs on NYC to give you some ideas on what to do...

-You're welcome to message me if you have any questions! about 8 years agoAnswered by Janet E. Dore via Travellr.com
+You're welcome to message me if you have any questions! over 8 years agoAnswered by Janet E. Dore via Travellr.com

 NYC is a great city and very do-able on your own.
 I went as a last minute thing and was a little worried as it was the first time I had really travelled on my own but found it brilliant and very liberating.